-This fresco with a sundial is located on a wall of the old university at the Max-Reinhard-Platz.
-It was created by Georg Jung (1899-1957).
-The depictions refer to the four faculties of that university which was founded by Prince Archbishop Paris von Lodron in 1622.
+This fresco with a sundial is located on a wall of the Old Salzburg University.
+Its creator was Georg Jung (1899-1957).
+The depictions refer to the four faculties of that university in 1622.

 The Braumeisterstube is part of the Sternbräu Restaurant in Salzburg.
 This restaurant was first mentioned in 1542 and offers several old and modern rooms for having a glass of beer or a traditional meal.